Itaria State

-Itariya is a town and former Rajput non-salute princely state on Saurashtra peninsula, in Gujarat, Western India.
+Itariya is a town and former Rajput non-salute princely state on Saurashtra peninsula, in the Gadhada taluka of the Botad district of Gujarat in Western India.

 History

 The minor princely state, in Gohelwar prant, was ruled by Kathi Chieftains.Itaria During the British Raj, it was a Sixth Class state, in the charge of the colonial Eastern Kathiawar Agency.

 In 1901 it comprised two villages, with a population of 506, yielding 3,000 Rupees state revenue (1903–4, mostly from land), paying 355 Rupees tribute, to the British and to Junagadh State.